Press Kit — Media Resources for Arkansas Pension Investigation

 S&P second downgrade: A+ → A

-S&P further downgrades Israel, with negative outlook.
+S&P further downgrades the issuing country, with negative outlook.

 -